 Right to restriction of processing

 You can ask us to stop using your information for certain purposes and in a number of circumstances:

 - When its accuracy is contested and the authority is considering their position

 - When you are using your right to object to processing (see below) and the authority is considering the balance of their grounds for processing against those of yours

-- When the processing is unlawful but you don’t want it to be erased (e.g. if you are pursuing a complaint)
+- When the processing is unlawful but you don’t want it to be erased (for example, if you are pursuing a complaint)